 If you want to build trust and credibility with your target audience, the best way is not to lie or pretend to be someone else.
 Instead, it’s by being honest on your terms, just as you are.
 In other words: stop trying so hard!
 It’s also important to remember that if people can’t trust you–or if they don’t like what they hear–then no amount of flattering them will make up for it.
+Let’s understand the topic of building trust and credibility.

 Do Your Homework

-Offer valuable Content
+Offer Valuable Content

 Know the Rules of Engagement

 Knowing the rules of engagement is critical to establishing trust and credibility with your target audience.
-You need to know what you can and can’t do, say and do against someone else, yourself, or in general.
+You need to know what you can and can’t do, say, and do against someone else, yourself, or in general.
 This will help you understand your influence over others and how much control they have over you as an influencer.

 Create a Sense of Urgency